SiriusCraft/course-6.824-distributed-systems/questions/README.md

 As illustrated in Example 1 in Section 1, it is not okay to use relaxed consistency for social applications when user wants sequential actions, for example, forbidding mom for a specific photo album then uploading a photo into it.

 PNUTS handle the problem by (1) using per-record timeline consistence, (2) allowing applications to specify the degree of read consistency.

+## Lecture 18

+#### Question:

+Suppose Dynamo server S1 is perfectly healthy with a working network connection.
+By mistake, an administrator instructs server S2 to remove S1 using the mechanisms described in 4.8.1 and 4.9.
+It takes a while for the membership change to propagate from S2 to the rest of the system (including S1), so for a while some clients and servers will think that S1 is still part of the system.
+Will Dynamo operate correctly in this situation?
+Why, or why not?

+#### Answer:

+Yes.
+As Dynamo used gossip protocol to propagate membership changes, some clients and servers are still able to communicate with S1.